 - You still can only select one lead - just like without shared activities enabled.

 - You cannot mix leads and contacts.
 It's either one lead or up to 50 contacts.

 None.
-In fact we encourage you to enabled it if you haven't yet.
+In fact, we encourage you to enable it if you haven't yet.

 Why is that Relevant for Groove?

-Because Groove works much nicer when shared activities are enabled.
+Groove works more efficiently when shared activities are enabled.
 Three quick examples of this are:

 - If you log an email that was sent to three contacts, Groove will store the email only once in Salesforce in one task record.
 All three contacts will be related to the same record.
 If you don't have shared activities enabled, Groove will have to store the same email three times in Salesforce just to make sure all three contacts have the email on their activity history.

 - If you sync an event from Google to Salesforce and you invite 3 contacts, Groove will make sure all contacts have the event on their activity history (see the example above).
 If you don't have shared activities enabled, Groove can only add the event to one of the 3 contacts activity history.